lmiller165/frogger-with-python-turtle-graphics/README.md

 Removed unnecessary spaces and unused code from file.
 Coordinates were reformatted with proper spacing.

 **Added level message**
-Printed message was added to the top corner of the game board to inform the player what level they are currently playing.
+A printed message was added to the top corner of the game board to inform the player what level they are currently playing.

 **Game loop**
 Game loop was cleaned up.
 The resulting message after a win was  flashing was corrected and no longer flashing.